Easy, flaky Buttermilk Biscuits and Sausage Gravy makes the best breakfast any day of the week. Sure to become a family favorite!

 - When cutting out your biscuits, don’t twist your biscuit cutter.
 Lift straight up.
 Just the simple act of twisting out the biscuits can seal the edges and keep you from reaching your layered potential!

-- As soon as your biscuits come out of the oven, give them one last brush of the honey butter glaze.
-An extra bit of joy!
+- As soon as your biscuits come out of the oven, give them a brush of honey or butter.
+Or honey butter!
+An extra bit of joy ❤️

 Buttermilk Biscuits and Sausage Gravy